open-feature/go-sdk-contrib/tools/tck/README.md

 answers things a real launchpad cannot be asked for on demand: a `501`, a single `500`, a `/healthz` that is unready for exactly three probes.

-The **containerised conformance suites are excluded from the default build** — `providers/flagd/e2e` and `providers/ofrep/e2e` here, and your own adoption if you follow them.
+The **containerised conformance suites are excluded from the default build** — `providers/flagd/tck` and `providers/ofrep/tck` here, and your own adoption if you follow them.
 They have a target of their own, and it is the single documented command:

 ```console
 make tck
 ```

-It expands to `go test -count=1 -timeout=20m -tags=e2e -run 'Conformance'` over every module in the workspace. `make e2e` is the same sweep with `-skip 'Conformance'` in place of `-run`, so the two targets are the two halves of one filter: every e2e-tagged test runs in exactly one of them, and the conformance suites are the ones that run in `tck`.
+It expands to `go test -count=1 -timeout=20m -tags=tck ./...` over the conformance modules, which are the modules named `tck` under a component directory. `make e2e` is the same sweep over the other modules under `-tags=e2e`, and then those same conformance modules again under `-tags=tck` with an empty `-run` pattern, which builds them and runs nothing.
+So the two targets are the two halves of one partition of the module list, and **the directory is the whole of the selector**: a suite runs in the conformance step because of where its files live, not because of what its tests are called.

+The `tck` build tag on the adoption's own files does a second, narrower job, and the two are worth keeping apart.
+The **module path** decides which of `make e2e` and `make tck` runs a suite.
+The **tag** decides nothing about that; it keeps the suite out of every invocation that asks for no tags at all — `make test`, and a bare `go test ./...` typed inside the module.

 **Why the suite gets a step of its own** rather than a slice of `make e2e` is the same argument in every language and is settled in ["Running the suite in CI"][appendix-f-ci] in Appendix F, so only